gaps-closure/gaps-closure.github.io/docs/C/02-start.md

 The dockerfile we publish provisions all other dependencies needed for
 the CLOSURE toolchain, such as clang, python, and llvm.

-**Write one sentence about how dockerfile provisions all other dependencies**

 ## Installation For CLOSURE Users
 The fastest way to get started with the CLOSURE toolchain